 Moreover:

-• operationNames can change their query contents between deployments and this makes the system backwards-incompatible when the user ends up with an older client version.
+can change their query contents between deployments and this makes the system backwards-incompatible when the user ends up with an older client version. -

-• Thus, you need to generate a unique identifier, like uuids for each deployment.
-This means that on the build process you must replace the query names with the unique identifiers on the frontend side and find a way to readily have available the thousands of queries the server might end up handling after multiple deployments on larger projects.
+for each deployment.
+This means that on the build process you must replace the query names with the unique identifiers on the frontend side and find a way to readily have available the thousands of queries the server might end up handling after multiple deployments on larger projects. -

 This is what Facebook usually do: they assign each query a unique identifier and the client just calls this identifier plus the required variables.
 However, for small scale projects this might result an overkill.